finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_query_design_to_sql**
 > str put_query_design_to_sql(query_design)

-[EXPERIMENTAL] PutQueryDesignToSql: Generates SQL from a structured query design
+[EXPERIMENTAL] PutQueryDesignToSql: Makes SQL from a structured query design

-SQL Designer specification to generate SQL from
+Generates SQL from a QueryDesign object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example